 What is Carbon Capture?

-Carbon dioxide (CO₂) capture and storage (CCUS) involves separating CO₂ from industrial and energy-related sources, transporting it to a storage location — in this case depleted gas fields in the Irish Sea — and isolating it from the atmosphere for the long term.
+Carbon dioxide (CO₂) capture and storage (CCS) involves separating CO₂ from industrial and energy-related sources, transporting it to a storage location — in this case depleted gas fields in the Irish Sea — and isolating it from the atmosphere for the long term.

 What is Biogenic CO₂?